Newton-series-based observer-predictor control for disturbed input-delayed discrete-time systems: Introduction

 When controlling such systems, a well-established idea is that of predicting the system output or state ahead of the delay and then to feedback such prediction so that the closed-loop system is equivalent to that of a non-delayed system.
 In such cases, one can say that the delay has been \textit{compensated}, that is, its undesired effects have been mitigated by means of prediction.
 This idea was first developed in frequency domain for single-input single-output (SISO) open-loop stable systems by the seminal work of \citet{Smith_1957} and was later extended to multiple-input multiple-output (MIMO) open-loop unstable systems with the aid of time-domain analysis \citep{Manitius_1979,Artstein_1982}.
 Recently, interest in the problem of prediction has resurfaced in the context of unknown disturbances.
 In case the system is affected by such disturbances, it becomes impossible to perfectly predict the future states of the system due to the solution being dependent on future values of the disturbance.
 Some important works in the last years have tackled this problem.

-To deal with unknown disturbances, \cite{LECHAPPE2015179} proposed a solution based on a modification to the Artstein predictor \citep{Artstein_1982}.
+To deal with unknown disturbances, \citet{LECHAPPE2015179} proposed a solution based on a modification to the Artstein predictor \citep{Artstein_1982}.
 The main idea consisted of adding a term that compares the current state of the plant with the delayed prediction, which leads to some information about the disturbance being feedbacked into the scheme.
-Both \citet{SANZ2016205} and \cite{CASTILLO2021} employ high-order extended observers capable of estimating the disturbance and its derivatives up to some order $r$.
+Both \citet{SANZ2016205} and \citet{CASTILLO2021} employ high-order extended observers capable of estimating the disturbance and its derivatives up to some order $r$.
 Then, such observations are used to help define new predictive schemes that lead to a decrease in the error caused by the unknown disturbance.
-In \cite{Furtat_2018}, the Finite Spectrum Assignment (FSA) idea from \citet{Manitius_1979} is used along with a disturbance predictor to propose a new control law for disturbance compensation for input-delayed systems.
-Prediction for neutral type systems with input delays has also been investigated in \citet{KHARITONOV2015}, while \citet{ZHOU2017,YOON2015} propose predictor-based controllers for systems with delays also in the state and output of the plant.
-These last three cited works, however, do not take disturbances into account.
+In \citet{Furtat_2018}, the Finite Spectrum Assignment (FSA) idea from \citet{Manitius_1979} is used along with a disturbance predictor to propose a new control law for disturbance compensation for input-delayed systems.
+In \citet{HAO2019}, the idea of sequential predictors was introduced, where the need to store past values of the control input is relinquished.

-Despite the rich recent literature on modified predictors to deal with input-delayed systems affected by unknown disturbances in the continuous-time domain, it seems that less attention has been given to the discrete-time counterpart of this problem. \citet{Liu_2016} deals with delay compensation in the case of simultaneous input and state delays, however disturbances are not considered.
-In \citet{Hao_2017}, both a predictor and a control law are designed to deal with disturbances.
-An extended observer capable of estimating the plant state and the disturbance is used along with the definition of a frequency-domain filter inspired by \citet{Santos2016}.
 More recently, \citet{Wu_2021} tackled the problem of predicting the states of discrete-time input-delayed systems in the case of unknown disturbances by proposing two modifications to the idea originally published for continuous-time systems in \citet{LECHAPPE2015179}.
-It was shown that, similarly to the continuous counterpart, indirectly including some information about the unknown disturbance leads to improvements in both prediction and disturbance attenuation.
+In \citet{GONZALEZ2021}, new advances were reported concerning the consideration of time-varying delays.